 There are a number of reasons why a property may be labelled as cash buyers only.
-Some sellers may think a cash purchase will be quicker whilst otherwise may believe it’s more reliable than applying for a mortgage.
-When viewing a property that is marketed this way, it would be worth asking the estate agent for further information.
+Some sellers think a cash purchase will be quicker.
+In other cases it’s because the property is unmortgageable for some reason.
+When viewing a property that is marketed as cash buyers only, you should ask the estate agent the reason why.

-Most properties will be marketed as ‘open to a cash offer’ rather than ‘only accepting a cash offer’, so you need to be certain which is accurate before proceeding.
+Some properties will be marketed as ‘open to a cash offer’ rather than ‘only accepting a cash offer’.
 Buyers should approach cash only sales with caution as it often means there is something wrong with the property that would deter mortgage lenders from lending on it.

 Reasons why a property might be labelled as cash buyers only can include: